 Perhaps new technologies are also playing a role.
 The power of the individual to broadcast an opinion to the world has promoted something of a backlash against free speech online as those threatened by debate or wedded to politically correct expression devalue the open debate central to democracy’s appeal.
 Maybe the filter bubble, the automated compartmentalization of news and views online, has captured enough millennials to persuade them that free speech has become an illusion and that democracy can no longer effectively defend it.

 Finally, who is leading the fight for democracy?
 The American president hasn’t really been “leader of the free world” for a very long time because, in a post-Cold War world, few outside U.S. borders still look to Washington to defend individual freedom.
 It’s not simply that Trump has jettisoned high-minded rhetoric about America’s global fight for freedom in favor of a much more transactional approach to relations among nations.
 Those lofty ideals sounded like wishful thinking in the mouths of presidents Barack Obama and George W. Bush, as well.

 Those of us who still believe citizens should only be governed with their consent are left to wonder what it would take to persuade a younger generation that we’re right.
 Sadly, it will probably take a crisis — one in which we’re all forced to contemplate less appealing alternatives.

 But this is not the Cold War.
 Fascism and Communism are dead.
 The real crisis for democracy looks much more likely now to originate from within.

-Ian Bremmer is the president of Eurasia Group and author of "Superpower: Three Choices for America's Role in the World."
+Ian Bremmer is the president of political risk and research consulting firm Eurasia Group and author of "Superpower: Three Choices for America's Role in the World."